 If you've done everything right, you should already be entering your sprint with estimated issues and a prioritized backlog.
 Does that mean you have all the information needed to move forward?
 Hardly.
 You might not have all the information about dependencies, conflicts, or the urgency of certain bug fixes.
 That's what your sprint planning meeting is for.
 It should be a chance for your team to advocate for the inclusion of certain Issues over others.

 That doesn't mean your sprint is a free-for-all.
-Quite the opposite: you should make it a best practice to stick to some theme for each sprint.
-Not only do themes help set a clear goal to move toward, but they help keep your users happy.
+Quite the opposite: you should make it a best practice to stick to an agreed upon sprint goal for each sprint.